aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/network-services.md

                 - id: < int >
                   hash_algorithm: < md5 | sha1 | sha256 | sha384 | sha512, Default -> sha512 >
                   key: < key password >

+            # Enable PIM sparse-mode on the interface; requires "l3_multicast" to be enabled on the VRF/Tenant
+            # Enabling this implicitly makes the device a PIM External Gateway (PEG)
+            pim:
+              enabled: true

           # For sub-interfaces the dot1q vlan is derived from the interface name by default, but can also be specified.
           - interfaces: [ <interface_name1.sub-if-id>, <interface_name2.sub-if-id> ]